toolkit

 47% of the Canadian workforce are female yet only 36% are in management positions as of 2021.

 Data on the demographic composition of workers in environmental careers show that women and immigrants are underrepresented compared to the overall Canadian labour force.
-This underrepresentation is much higher when considering industries such as mining and quarrying and construction.
+This underrepresentation is much higher when considering industries such as mining and quarrying, and construction.

 With 30 per cent of the workforce expected to retire in the next 10 years, developing a pool of diverse and qualified talent is crucial for the sustainability of environmental careers.
 The increasing demand for environmental workers is compounding this labour shortage.

-To cope with this demand, organizations must look to strengthen their ability to attract, recruit and retain workers through numerous initiatives including engaging and supporting diverse workforces.
+To cope with this demand, organizations must look to strengthen their ability to attract, recruit and retain workers through numerous initiatives, including engaging and supporting diverse workforces.

-This toolkit looks to support organizations with useful resources and case studies highlighting the importance, and benefits, of a diverse workplace.
+This toolkit looks to support organizations with useful resources and case studies highlighting the importance and benefits of a diverse workplace.

 The Importance of Diversity in the Workplace